top of page

 Attraction can lead to love, but it doesn’t always.
 Love involves much more than just physical attraction.
 Love is about trust, respect, compromise, and communication.
 It’s about sharing your life with someone and growing together.

 The allure of power and success is one that can either attract or captivate many.
-But it is nothing more than the initial impression we have over someone.
+However, it is nothing more than the initial impression we have over someone.
 To love them more, we must understand the man or woman behind the power they hold.
-This is also why, power won't necessarily make you a better person, but simply and certainly, a more powerful one.
+This is also why power won't necessarily make you a better person, but simply and certainly, a more powerful one.

 Moritz Zimmerman achieved what both Heisenberg and Scarface never managed to achieve: He redeemed himself.
 Redemption begins when we understand that we are flawed, and that these flaws need to be either changed or atoned for.